 You can always watch YouTube TV on your phone, tablet or computer, but what if you just want to stream your favorite shows on the big screen?

 YouTube TV’s list of supported devices includes Google Chromecast, Roku, Apple TV, Android TV, Xbox One, and some Samsung and LG TVs.
-Click here for an updated list.
+However, Amazon’s Fire TV devices are NOT supported.